lammps/lammps/doc/src/Developer_comm_ops.rst

 * pack_reverse_comm()
 * unpack_reverse_comm()

 The arguments to these methods include the buffer and a list of atoms to pack or unpack.
-The *Pair* class also sets the *comm_forward* and *comm_reverse* variables which store the number of values it will store in the communication buffers for each operation.
-This means it can choose to store multiple per-atom values in the buffer if desired, and they will be communicated all together.
+The *Pair* class also must set the *comm_forward* and *comm_reverse* variables which store the number of values it will store in the communication buffers for each operation.
+This means it can choose to store multiple per-atom values in the buffer, if desired, and they will be communicated together to minimize communication overhead.
+The communication buffers are defined as arrays containing ``double`` values.
+To correctly store integers that may be 64-bit (bigint, tagint, imageint) in the buffer, you need to use the `ubuf union
+<Communication buffer coding with ubuf>`_.

-The *Fix*, *Compute*, and *Dump* classes can invoke the same forward and reverse communication operations using these *Comm* class methods:
+The *Fix*, *Compute*, and *Dump* classes can invoke the same kind of forward and reverse communication operations using these *Comm* class
+methods:

 * forward_comm_fix()
 * reverse_comm_fix()